Courses

 EN Foundational Abilities: Creative Expression (FA3)

-This three-credit studio course is an introduction to the tools, techniques, and concepts of basic drawing.
+This introductory studio course is an introduction to the tools, techniques, and concepts of basic drawing.
 Studio projects will focus on building strong observation and rendering skills while experimenting with traditional and contemporary practices in drawing.
 The course will provide insight into understanding a “drawing” as a visual perception and as a concept.
-Some drawing projects will take place outside of the classroom exploring hidden gems around Baltimore including the Graffiti Alley, Walters Art Museum, John Hopkins Archeological Museum, Greenmount Cemetery, Baltimore Museum of Art, and more.
-No previous experience is required for this course.
+Some drawing projects will take place outside of the classroom, exploring hidden gems around Baltimore, including the John Hopkins Archeological Museum, Greenmount Cemetery, Baltimore Museum of Art, and more.
+No prior experience is necessary.
 Attendance for the first class is mandatory.
+Course approval will be evaluated following registration in SIS.

 Distribution Area: Humanities